ashley-ley/airline-data-analysis/README.md

 ## Technologies Used
 + Jupyter Notebook to cleanse the datasets
-+ PostgreSQL for database management
++ PostgreSQL and SQLite for database management
 + HTML, JavaScript, and CSS for creating an interactive dashboard

 ## Installation